hmcts/chart-ccd/README.md

 ### Demo - default services

-:warning: Please note: when deploying on a vault-less environment like Demo secrets must be provided in the form of sealed secrets in the Flux config, similar to https://github.com/hmcts/cnp-flux-config/tree/master/k8s/demo/common/ccd/sealed-secrets
+:warning: Please note: when deploying on a vault-less environment like Demo, you must provide secrets in the form of sealed secrets in the Flux config, similar to https://github.com/hmcts/cnp-flux-config/tree/master/k8s/demo/common/ccd/sealed-secrets